 Table 1 indicates the result of the checklist evaluation in term of subject matter.
-The average score obtained for the subject matter category is 2.25 with standard deviation score is 2.06.
-It implies the tendency score given for overall statement is 2.06 which scores relatively enough for each statement.
 Around 67% of the teachers believed that the subject and content presented in the coursebook is irrelevant to students' need.
 Contradictorily, 33% of the checklist respondents agreed that the materials, considerably, have relevancy to what students need.
 Concerning this relevancy aspects, further investigation was made.
-There are twelve chapters presented in the coursebook, part including finding of speech, introduction, filling medication records. explaining medication, writing formal letter and writing curriculum vitae.
+There are twelve chapters presented in the coursebook, including finding part of speech, introduction, filling medication records, explaining medication, writing formal letter and writing curriculum vitae.
 The data reported here appear to support the assumption that the subject matters are considered having low relevancy to the students' need.
-Only two chapters involve pharmacy-related theme (Figure 1) and a very little pharmacy-related texts are employed in the coursebook.
-Meanwhile, it is agreed that the class involves students from the same discipline (ESAP), which in this case is pharmacy.
-Thus, it is expected that the students are offered specific subjectrelated materials rather than general materials that are usually offered in EGAP class.
+Only two chapters involve pharmacy-related theme and a very little pharmacy-related texts are employed in the coursebook.
+Meanwhile, it is agreed that the class involves students from the same discipline (ESAP) [2], [12], which in this case is pharmacy.
+Thus, it is expected that the students are offered specific subject-related materials rather than general materials that are usually offered in EGAP class.
 Taking this fact into account, the materials could, actually, put more focus on both language and content aspects.
 As argued by De Chazal [2], one advantage of ESAP class is that materials offered could be managed to reach understanding disciplinary knowledge and help students to comprehend language aspect.
-Furthermore, it could be a good chance for the students to be exposed more with pharmacy-related input through both genre and discourse analysis from the Subject-related materials materials. are considered as worthwhile investment that enables the students to gain a confidence in their competence as they are prepared by the materials they got from the course [5].
+Furthermore, it could be a good chance for the students to be exposed more to pharmacy-related input through both genre and discourse analysis from the materials.
+Subject-related materials are considered as worthwhile investment that enables the students to gain a confidence in their competence as they are prepared by the materials they got from the course [5].